SovereignCloudStack/standards/Standards/scs-0100-v2-flavor-naming.md

 See below for extensions.

 Note that all letters are case-sensitive.
-In case you wonder: Feature indicators are capitalized, modifiers are lower case.
-(An exception is the uppercase -G for a pass-through GPU vs. lowercase -g for vGPU.)

 Typical flavor names look like `SCS-4V-16-50` for a flavor with 4vCPUs (with limited oversubscription), 16GiB RAM and a 50GB disk (of unspecified type).